By Talkwalker

 To create a customer satisfaction score, we analyzed social media posts and review data, to identify brand customers.
 We then used sentiment analysis plus review/star ratings, to determine the level of (dis)satisfaction.

-These mentions were used to create a CSAT score from -5 to 5.
+These mentions create a CSAT score from -5 to 5.

-An example tweet showing the response to excellent customer service
+An example post showing the response to excellent customer service

-Talkwalker’s Brand love benchmarking provides all these scores, as well as the Brand Love Index, to enable your brand to understand just how loved you are, in real time.
+Talkwalker Social Benchmarking provides all these scores to enable your brand to understand just how loved you are, in real time.

-By comparing this with your competitors, you’ll be armed with the insights you need to build your brand love strategy, and enable a more customer-centric approach.
+By comparing this with your competitors, you’ll arm yourself with the insights to build your brand love strategy.
+And enable a more customer-centric approach.
+To learn more about Social Benchmarking, click below